-At 37 years old, Main Library building often fell short of community needs and expectations.
+At 37 years old, the Main Library building often fell short of community needs and expectations.
 As the population in Durham increased, Main’s program rooms were often beyond capacity, computer stations were full, and study/lounge areas were inadequate.
 The library needed more room for programming and the much sought-after North Carolina Collection.
 Our beloved Main Library had reached the limits of the amount of technology that could be added with the current design.
 Campaign For Main—The Finishing Touch empowers Durham County Library to offer innovative and excellent programs to more people and to answer the Durham County Library’s mission call of Inspiring Lives, Transforming Durham.

 In place of the original Main structure now stands a library that can bridge the legacy of traditional library services to the high-paced demands of the digital media age.
 Planning, design, construction, and basic furnishings were funded by a public bond issue that garnered overwhelming support.
 Please join us in finishing the job with furniture, equipment, and technology that will transform Durham’s Main Library into a place of extraordinary service and community pride.